phaethon/kamene/doc/scapy/installation.rst

 Latest release
 --------------

-Easiest way to install latest scapy3k package is using pip.
+The easiest way to install the latest scapy3k package is using pip.

 $ pip3 install scapy-python3